 This brush also blends cream makeup, like contour or blush, out well.
 Everything looks blurred and evenly dispersed.
 Using a sponge might be a tad bit quicker.

-Taking all of the above information into account, I am now sharing my Spa Sciences Echo review and overall thoughts.
 This brush absolutely does its job.
 However, it does not replace my favorite brushes and sponges that can accomplish the same tasks.
 It is not a game changer, nor does it outperform anything that own.
 Ultimately, this product is worth the money if you want it.
 But, if you already have tools that work for you and that you love, you will find this brush to be on equal playing field.

-In summary of this Spa Sciences Echo review, sonic makeup brush technology is honestly pretty cool.
 The pros are that you can easily and flawlessly blend creams, liquids, and powders with vibration alone and no spinning action needed.
 The cons are that this brush needs charged, you most likely need to purchase multiple brush heads to accomplish each step of your makeup routine, and it will not replace a tool that already works for you.
-With all of that being said, it does work.
-If this product sounds intriguing to you, then it is money well spent.
+Have you fallen victim to the battery powered makeup brush trend?
 Until next time, continue to let your true beauty shine.